AMDfocus/macular-correction/README.md

 Macular Vision Image Corrector
 A browser-based utility designed to assist individuals with macular degeneration by enabling image distortion correction using personalized warping based on user‑identified visual irregularities.

 🔗 Live Demo: amdfocus.github.io/Macular-Vision-Corrector---Image/

-🛠️ Key Features
-Interactive Calibration Grid
-Users click, drag, or tap grid control points to indicate perceived distortions in their vision.

-Real-Time Image Warping
-Selected images dynamically warp to counteract distortions, helping to restore clarity.

-Adjustable Warp Strength
-Refine correction intensity to suit personal comfort and visibility.

-Save & Load Profiles
-Export and re-import custom distortion maps for consistent future use.

-Distortion Metrics
-Review statistical data—like average and maximum displacement—for insight into visual irregularities.

 🎯 How It Works
 Calibrate
 Interact with the grid to record perceived distortion at specific points.